-Well, then you might have depression.
-According to the DSM-5, when your sadness has lasted longer than two weeks, and/or when you’ve lost interest in many things you used to like, you probably are depressed.
+Well.
+You might have depression.
+According to the DSM-5, when your sadness lasts longer than two weeks, and/or when you lose interest in many things you used to like, you probably are depressed.

-If you are concerned you might have depression, talk to someone.
-Whether it’s your parents, a teacher, school counselor, or even your best friend’s parents… any trusted adult can help point you in the right direction.
+If you’re concerned you might have depression, talk to someone.
+Whether it’s your parents, a teacher, school counselor, or even your best friend’s parents, any trusted adult can help point you in the right direction.

 Thankfully, depression is so common, and treatable.
 You may benefit from a combination of Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), and antidepressants if necessary.
 If your depression is really severe, it’s a good idea to consider mental health rehab centers for teens.
 There are residential (RTC), intensive outpatient (IOP), and partial hospitalization (PHP) programs specializing in teen depression.
 There are also dual diagnosis programs for teens who are struggling with both depression and addiction.

 So, to answer your question.